JorisChau/gslnls/README.md

 <img src="README/fig-2-1.png" width="100%" style="display: block; margin: auto;" />

-In addition, the new `confintd` method can be used to evaluate asymptotic confidence intervals of derived (or transformed) parameters based on the delta method, i.e. a first-order (Taylor) approximation of the function of the parameters:
+The new `confintd` method can be used to evaluate asymptotic confidence intervals of derived (or transformed) parameters based on the delta method, i.e. a first-order (Taylor) approximation of the function of the
+parameters:

 ``` r
 ## delta method confidence intervals